wilfred-dev/wilfred/README.md

 ⚠️ Wilfred is currently under development and should not be considered stable.
 Features may brake or may not be implemented yet.
 Use with caution.

+## Supported games

+As long as your server can run in Docker, it can probably run using Wilfred (after some tinkering).
+These are the games supported by default.
+You can submit new games to [wilfred-dev/images](https://github.com/wilfred-dev/images).

+- Minecraft
+  - Vanilla Minecraft
+  - BungeeCord
+  - Paper
+  - Waterfall

 ## Installation

 Please refer to the [official documentation](https://wilfred.readthedocs.io/en/latest/?badge=latest) for installation instructions and documentation.